Sabine Lisicki: 2020: Severe injury

-2022: Comeback and first WTA tour win since 2018
+2022: Comeback and first WTA Tour win since 2018

-In May, eighteen months after surgery, Lisicki made her return to professional tennis in the qualifying draw of the 2022 FineMark Women's Pro Tennis Championship, an ITF $100,000 event played on clay courts.
-She won her first match 6-3, 6-4 against Ena Shibahara, a top ten ranked doubles player.
-In the final round of qualifying, she lost 2-6, 2-6 to Gabriela Lee, who would go on to win the tournament.
-Lisicki then played a $25,000 ITF clay tournament in Sarasota.
-She beat Anastasia Nefedova 4-6, 6-4, 6-3 in the first round, and then beat fourth seed Sofia Shapatava 6-4, 6-3 in the second round.
-In the quarterfinal, she played seventh seed Ashlyn Krueger but withdrew from the match trailing 6-7(4-7), 2-2.
+In May, 18 months after surgery, Lisicki made her return to professional tennis in the qualifying draw of the FineMark Pro Championship, a $100k event played on clay courts.
+She won her first match against Ena Shibahara, a top ten ranked doubles player.
+In the final round of qualifying, she lost to Gabriela Lee, who went on to win the tournament.
+Lisicki then played a $25k clay tournament in Sarasota.
+She beat Anastasia Nefedova in the first round, and then beat fourth seed Sofia Shapatava in the second.
+In the quarterfinal, she played seventh seed Ashlyn Krueger but withdrew from the match when trailing by a set.

-Lisicki began her grass court season at the 2022 Surbiton Trophy.
-To qualify, she beat Naiktha Bains 6-3, 6-4 and Marcela Zacarias 6-2, 6-1.
-In the main draw, she lost to Kateryna Baindl 2-6, 6-0, 6-7.
-She then received wildcards to compete in the 2022 WTA German Open in Berlin.
-In the singles draw, she beat Asia Muhammad 6-4, 6-4 in the first round of qualifying, before losing to Daria Saville 0-6, 6-7(7-9) in the final round.
-In the doubles draw, she partnered with Bianca Andreescu as a wildcard pair.
-They beat Yang Zhaoxuan and Xu Yifan 7-5, 6-4 in the first round and then beat third seeds Asia Muhammad and Ena Shibahara 7-6(7-4), 1-6, [10-7] in the quarterfinals.
-In the semifinals, they lost to top seeds Storm Sanders and Kateřina Siniaková.
+Lisicki began her grass-court season at the Surbiton Trophy.
+To qualify, she beat Naiktha Bains and Marcela Zacarías both in straight sets.
+In the main draw, she lost to Kateryna Baindl.
+She then received wildcards to compete in the German Open in Berlin.
+In the singles draw, she beat Asia Muhammad in the first round of qualifying, before losing to Daria Saville in the final round.
+In the doubles draw, she partnered Bianca Andreescu as a wildcard pair.
+They beat Yang Zhaoxuan and Xu Yifan in the first round and the third seeds Muhammad and Shibahara in the quarterfinals.
+In the semifinals, they lost to the top seeds, Storm Sanders and Kateřina Siniaková.

-Lisicki won her first main draw match on the WTA Tour since 2018 as a wildcard at the 2022 Bad Homburg Open, defeating compatriot Tamara Korpatsch in the first round.
-She then beat Belgian Greet Minnen in the second round before losing to eventual champion Caroline Garcia in the quarterfinals.
+Lisicki won her first main draw match on the WTA Tour since 2018 as a wildcard at the Bad Homburg Open, defeating her compatriot Tamara Korpatsch.
+She then beat Belgian Greet Minnen in the second round, before losing to the eventual champion Caroline Garcia in the quarterfinals.
 With this result, she re-entered the top 500 in the WTA world rankings.

 Lisicki's next tournament was the Hamburg Open, where she received a wildcard to play in the qualifying tournament.
-In the qualifying draw, she defeated twelfth seed Stefanie Vögele and first seed Kateryna Baindl.
+In the qualifying draw, she defeated 12th seed Stefanie Vögele and first seed Kateryna Baindl.
 In the first round of the main draw, she lost to Aleksandra Krunić.

-Lisicki would not play again until November, when she was awarded a wildcard into the main draw of the Calgary National Bank Challenger.
+Lisicki did not play again until November, when she was awarded a wildcard into the main draw of the Calgary Challenger.
 In the first two rounds, she beat qualifiers Carmen Corley and Martyna Ostrzygalo in straight sets, respectively.
 In the quarterfinals, she lost to eventual champion Robin Montgomery in two tiebreak sets.
-She then accepted a wildcard into the Andorra Open, where she defeated sixth seed Sara Errani in the first round, but lost to later champion Alycia Parks in the quarterfinals.
+She then accepted a wildcard into the Andorra Open, where she defeated sixth seed Sara Errani and Alina Charaeva, but lost to Alycia Parks in the quarter-finals.

+2023: First title since 2014

+Lisicki won her first title in nine years at the Calgary Challenger, a W60 tournament.